LiamSmyth895/COMP10050_Othello/README.md

 The outside of the board consists of -1s, to indicate that it is out of bounds and to avoid overflow errors when we check those tiles
 White tiles are 2s.
 Black tiles are 1s.
-Wmpty tiles are 0s.
+Empty tiles are 0s.

-To check if a move is valid, I needed to check its validity in all eight directions.
+To check if a move is valid, the program needs to check its validity in all eight directions.
 I decided to create a single function to check whether or not a move was valid.
-This function contained 8 sepereate functions that would check the validity in each direction.
+This function contains 8 sepereate functions that would check the validity in each direction.
 I did this because the program needs to know in which direction(s) to change the color of the tiles, given that it is a valid move.

 The game ends when one of two conditions is reached:
 1. When the board is full.
 This is checked by adding up bothe players' scores and checking whether or not it is less than 64 (the total number of tiles on the board).